 Who we are

+Planning Complex Cities graduations build upon the expertise in spatial development, spatial planning and territorial governance, present at the Department of Urbanism.
+In their use of this knowledge from fields they seek for an integral approach.
 Basic starting points in graduations are observations of disparities and conflicts concerning the distribution of spatial resources across territories.
-Central prepositions on how these spatial manifestations of inequality are related to institutional practices are formulated first.
-Prepositions may concern formal institutions embodied in e.g. legal and regulatory planning frameworks, policy delivery mechanisms, obligatory cooperation between governments, or formal distributions of power.
-Prepositions may also concern informal institutions, e.g. the voluntary participation of communities and non-governmental organizations in planning processes, invisible power distributions, planning and governance cultures and traditions, or even ideologies.
-During graduations these prepositions on interrelations between spatial and institutional circumstances are elaborated in depth.
+Central propositions on how these spatial manifestations of inequality are related to institutional practices are formulated first.
+Propositions may concern formal institutions embodied in e.g. legal and regulatory planning frameworks, policy delivery mechanisms, obligatory cooperation between governments, or formal distributions of power.
+Propositions may also concern informal institutions, e.g. the voluntary participation of communities and non-governmental organisations in planning processes, invisible power distributions, planning and governance cultures and traditions, or even ideologies.
+During graduations interrelations between spatial and institutional circumstances are elaborated in depth.
 Conclusions of Planning Complex Cities graduations recommend institutional change and demonstrate how this can lead to new spatial development patterns, by means of design.

-Comparative planning research: An important methodological approach in Planning Complex Cities graduations is comparative planning research.
-The Department of Urbanism holds an internationally recognized expertise on spatial planning systems and cultures.
+- Comparative planning research: An important methodological approach in Planning Complex Cities graduations is comparative planning research.
+The Department of Urbanism holds an internationally recognised expertise on spatial planning systems and cultures.
 Graduations use this expertise for an understanding of the relative advantages and disadvantages of planning and governance approaches at their attention.
 A comparative perspective is also used to facilitate peer-to-peer learning.

-Trans-disciplinary approaches: Planning Complex Cities graduations draw on knowledge from the fields of design, planning, the political sciences, and geography.
+- Integrating knowledge: Planning Complex Cities graduations draw on knowledge from the fields of design, planning, the political sciences, and geography.
 They are trained to apply trans-disciplinary approaches.

-Internationalisation: Planning Complex Cities graduations investigate Urbanism in regions around the globe.
+- Appreciating plurality: Planning Complex Cities graduations investigate Urbanism in regions around the globe.
 Through an orientation towards a variety of settings, students learn to systematically encounter and appreciate differences among spatial, cultural and political circumstances.

-Planning systems, approaches, and tools: All Planning Complex Cities graduations involve knowledge about planning.
+- Understanding planning systems, approaches, and tools: All Planning Complex Cities graduations involve knowledge about planning.
 They consider planning systems in place, as well as the approaches and tools that there are.
 Their ability to develop projects that have a procedural and strategic quality is enhanced.